 In 1993, the FDA consolidated its various voluntary and mandatory reporting programs under MEDWATCH, the agency’s postmarket surveillance program for reporting adverse events associated with all medical products regulated by FDA.
 Medical Device Reporting (MDR) refers to the MEDWATCH reporting program under which device manufacturers and certain health care facilities designated as "user facilities" are required to report device-related serious injuries and deaths.

 In addition to the changes created by MEDWATCH, the Safe Medical Device Amendments in 1990 and 1992 had significant impact on CDRH’s postmarket surveillance program.
 The amendments require user facilities -- hospitals, nursing homes, ambulatory surgical facilities and outpatient diagnostic and treatment facilities -- to report any incidents in which medical personnel reasonably suspect that a medical device has caused or contributed to the death of a patient or to a serious injury or illness.
 Facilities are also required to establish and maintain adverse event files.
 A user facility must submit an adverse event report within 10 days of becoming aware of a death, serious injury or illness, using FDA Form 3500A.
 In case of death, the user facility is required to submit the report to both the device manufacturer and FDA.
 In case of serious injury or illness, it must submit the report to the device manufacturer or directly to FDA if the manufacturer is unknown.
 Facilities that reported to a manufacturer and/or the FDA during the previous year also must submit an annual summary report to FDA covering all reports submitted that year.
 (This summary report was submitted semi-annually until revised regulations took effect starting with calendar 1998 reports.)
 Health care facilities also may submit reports on incidents that do not fall under mandatory reporting guidelines but that illustrate the potential for harm.
-For these incidents they may use Form 3500A or Form 3500 for voluntary reporting, which does not require as much information as the form for mandatory reporting.
+For these incidents they may use <a href=">Form 3500A or Form 3500 for voluntary reporting, which does not require as much information as the form for mandatory reporting.

 Although SMDA made the reporting of adverse events involving serious injury or death mandatory for user facilities, it is a completely passive surveillance system, relying on the consumer or health care professionals within the user facility to recognize that an event may be device-related and then to submit a report to the manufacturer (in the case of serious injury) or to both the manufacturer and FDA (in the case of death).
 FDA does not have the resources to train personnel in an estimated 50,000 to 60,000 user facilities concerning when and how they should report, nor does it have the resources to routinely monitor whether or not facilities report when an adverse medical device event occurs.
 One proposed solution to this problem is to establish a sentinel surveillance system, that is, to identify a sample of all facilities and then to establish a more proactive surveillance network involving them.
 The Food and Drug Modernization Act of 1997 (FDAMA) required FDA to report to Congress in late 1999 about progress towards a sentinel system.